 To see the best (and worst) times to visit, please read our reviews of our recommended places to stay

-Because Palm Spring is such an easy drive from L.A. (two to three hours trip, depending on traffic) and San Diego (three to four hours), California's "car culture" rules here, too.
-There are local buses and plenty of area architecture and celebrity home tours, but having a car is still the most convenient and efficient way to explore if you plan to venture beyond your hotel.
+By car: Because Palm Spring is such an easy drive from L.A. (two to three hours trip, depending on traffic) and San Diego (three to four hours), California's "car culture" rules here, too.
 See our car rental recommendations.
 Note: You may need a four-wheel drive vehicle for off-road explorations of Joshua Tree National Park.

 By bike: You can borrow bikes are some downtown hotels and there are several bike shops that rent cruisers and mountain bikes in town.